Shibzel/Shibbot/README.md

 **Images :**

 Want to "awwww" in front of cute animals pictues with your friends (if you have some) ?
-Then the bot has shibes, cats, birds, foxes just for your needs !
+Then the bot has shibes, cats, birds just for your needs !

 **Free nitro :**